To be considered an applicant must:

 - All credentials submitted on behalf of an applicant become part of that applicant’s record with the University and cannot be returned.

-A candidate must have completed a Bachelor’s degree from an accredited undergraduate college or university with a minimum cumulative and science GPA of 3.0
+A candidate must have completed a Bachelor’s degree from an accredited undergraduate institution with a minimum cumulative and science GPA of 3.0

 , at least 101 semester hours of credit must be completed prior to enrollment).